afterpartyai/bittensor-conversation-genome-project/README.md

 ## Installation & Compute Requirements

-This repository requires python3.8 or higher.
-To install the subnet code, simply clone this repository and install the dependencies:
+This repository requires Python version greater than 3.8 and up to 3.11.
+To get started, clone the repository and install the required dependencies:

 ```console
 git clone https://github.com/afterpartyai/bittensor-conversation-genome-project.git cgp-subnet